Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TReentrantLock"

-Re-exports all named exports from the "effect/TReentrantLock" module as "TReentrantLock".
+Re-exports all named exports from the "effect/TReentrantLock" module as `TReentrantLock`.

 **Signature**